Who Pays for the Title Insurance?

 So, it's worth taking your time when it comes to deciding what policy you'd like to move forward.

 When it comes to who is going to pay for the title insurance policy and your closing costs in general, it is best to work with an experienced real estate agent who can negotiate these expenses for you.
+Title insurance costs can add up and when that cost is added to prorated property taxes and other closing costs.
+That's where our closing cost credit comes in handy.

 When you buy with a SimpleShowing Agent, your agent will not only negotiate these costs for you, but will also give you an average $5,000 refund that you can put towards your closings costs or take as a check at closing.